By Adam Jusko, ProudMoney.com, email@example.com

 So, my thought is that you don’t strictly adhere to one formula.
 My advice would be:

 Go heavy into stocks when you are young.

 I would actually use a 125 Minus formula when you are young, as in (125 – your age = % in stocks).
 In other words, if you are 25 or under, you should have 100% of your portfolio in stocks.
 If you are older, use one of the other formulas based on your risk tolerance.
-(I tend to still go with 120 Minus even in my 40s.
-Not everyone is comfortable with that level of risk.)

 Leave your portfolio alone and reassess every 5 years or so.

 The 5s and 0s in our ages make good markers.
 If you’re 25, go 100% in stocks until you are 30, then reassess at that point.
 If the market has done really well, maybe switch to the 120 Minus formula to lock in some gains you’ve made.
 In other words, at age 30, you’d go from 100% stocks to a 90/10 ratio of stocks to bonds.
 If the stock market hasn’t performed well, you might stick with 100% stocks or at least stay with the 125 Minus formula and put just 5% into bonds.
-Remember, when you are only 30 you still have a long road ahead; it is entirely OK to be riskier and have most or all of your investment dollars in a diversified stock portfolio (such as an S&P index fund).
+Remember, when you’re 30 you still have a long road ahead; it is entirely OK to be riskier and have most or all of your investment dollars in a diversified stock portfolio (such as an S&P index fund).